farzin-rb70/farzin-rb70.github.io/pages/about.md

 # **About Me**

-Hi I am **{{ site.author.name }}** :wave:,<br>
+Hello i am **{{ site.author.name }}** :wave:,<br>
-i was born in 1990 , I currently live in Tehran...
+I was born in 1991 , I currently live in Tehran.
-I am a creative and enthusiastic embedded engineer with 5 years’ experience in the electronic and IoT industry.
-I have experience in designing and production, debuging, researching and development of electronic components.
-I am always looking for a challenging opportunity within the design and production sector.
+I am a creative and enthusiastic embedded engineer with 5 years experience in the electronic and IoT industry.
+I have experience in designing and production, debugging, researching and development of electronic instrument.
+I am always looking for a challenging opportunity within the design and production unit.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}